 11.4 Economics of Biodiesel Production, Including Economics of Algae

 One of the major feedstocks for biodiesel is soy oil or any other vegetable oil.
-Animal fats can also be used, but as pointed out in Lesson 9, animal fats can produce more by-products that cause issues (i.e., free fatty acids which can cause soap formation).
+Animal fats can also be used, but as pointed out in a previous lesson, animal fats can produce more by-products that cause issues (i.e., free fatty acids which can cause soap formation).
 Jatropha is another oil used for biodiesel production.
-Second generation biodiesel can be produced from algae, and use of algae for biodiesel production is a growing market.
-Figure 11.8 shows a breakdown of the various feedstocks used to make biodiesel from June 2010, and predicts the growth of biodiesel production in the near future.
-Feedstock is the primary cost involved in producing biofuel.
+Second-generation biodiesel can be produced from algae, and use of algae for biodiesel production is a growing market (Figure 11.8).
+The feedstock is the primary cost involved in producing biofuel.
 Haas et al (2006) estimate that the cost of oil is ~ 85% of the production costs, while Duncan (2003) estimates it to be ~80% of the production costs.

 Figures 11.9a and 11.9b show the challenges of the economics behind biodiesel production.
 Figure 11.9a shows the breakeven price of biodiesel plotted with the actual biodiesel price.
 Most years, the biodiesel price and breakeven price were the same.
 But in 2011 and 2013, the biodiesel sold at a higher price than the breakeven price, a good indicator for demand.
 In Figure 11.9b, we can see that in most years, the ULSD price was lower than biodiesel, by ~$1 per gallon, but in late 2013 and 2014, the price was almost the same and the margin between the two were much closer.
 Again, this suggests a greater demand for biodiesel as well as the costs becoming closer to the processing of petrodiesel.